Savannah Georgia

 “The remodeling also included the addition of an attic story, replacing a wooden stairway with a marble one, blocking off certain windows, and placing five gigantic Renaissance-style statues representing culture at the entrance.”

-“The steamship City of Savannah arrived in its namesake port in the fall of 1884 with the first two statues; Phidias, and Michelangelo soon followed by Rubens, Rembrandt, and Raphael.
+“The steamship City of Savannah arrived in its namesake port in the fall of 1884 with the first two statues, Phidias, and Michelangelo, soon followed by works by Rubens, Rembrandt, and Raphael.
 They were situated in the front of the building to enhance the mansion’s elegant façade and to announce to visitors that this was no longer a private home.
 They were indeed entering a temple of the arts!”

 The Telfair Academy of Arts and Sciences opened its doors on May 3, 1886.
-It was a free museum for the public, that became a beloved city landmark and treasure.
-As the years went by, fundraisers, and charging an entrance fee kept the much beloved Telfair Academy rolling nicely along.
+It was a free museum for the public, and it became a beloved city landmark and treasure.
+As the years went by, fundraisers and entrance fees kept it financially healthy.

 Apparently, a spirit is keeping an eye on the living.